canokeys/canokey-documentation/content/userguide/setup.md

 #SUBSYSTEMS=="usb", ATTR{idVendor}=="20a0", ATTR{idProduct}=="42d4", GROUP="plugdev", MODE="0660"
 #SUBSYSTEMS=="usb", ATTR{idVendor}=="20a0", ATTR{idProduct}=="42d4", TAG+="uaccess"
 ```

+`TAG+="uaccess"` is more systemd related while `GROUP="plugdev", MODE="0660"` is more traditional.
+You can choose either solution of them.

 After add this file, run the follow commands to apply changes.

 ```